Affiliate links on Android Authority may earn us a commission. Learn more.

 Pocket Thesaurus is another app that’s technically not a dictionary app.
 It can be used with one to give you an even greater understanding of the English language.
 The app boasts a 20MB install size which is fairly reasonable considering that it covers 90,000 common words.
 There is also a floating thesaurus mode that lets you see synonyms of words simply by selecting them.
 It works well when paired with a similarly simple dictionary app for a one-two combo.
 The free version has ads while the paid version does not.
 Otherwise, the two apps are pretty much the same.

 If we missed any of the best dictionary apps, tell us about them in the comments!
-To see our complete list of best app lists, click here.
+To see our list of best apps, click here.
 We also have lists for dictionaries for many other languages.
 We have those listed just below in case you want a more multilingual experience:

 - Spanish to English dictionaries and phrasebooks!